sewerininc/ProgNNum/README.md

 # ProgNNum
 Practical Programming and Numerical Methods 2023

-I have self-rated the exam as 9, a total of 67 homework points, which gives me the score: 7.39
+I have self-rated the exam as 9, a total of 70 homework points, which gives me the score of 7.6

 | #  | homework      | A | B | C | Σ   |